Non-Musculoskeletal

 both symptoms during this time.
 Of these, 36% reported the symptoms

 together at some time.
-Twenty-two percent of those with indigestion reported
+Twenty-two percent of those with indigestion

-demographics or the main outcome measures.
+patient demographics or the main outcome measures.

 CONCLUSIONS: Indigestion and mid-back pain are commonly experienced in